Profession Calculators

 The Formula

-Gross monthly income includes rent plus any other income (laundry, parking, storage, pet fees).
-Vacancy is typically 5-8% of gross income.
-PITI covers principal and interest on the mortgage plus monthly property tax and insurance amounts.
-Maintenance, management, and CapEx reserves are calculated as percentages of income.
-Cash-on-cash return divides annual cash flow by the total cash invested (down payment plus closing costs).
+Gross monthly income is base rent plus any ancillary income (laundry, parking, storage).
+Vacancy is a percentage of gross income representing expected vacant periods and collection losses.
+The mortgage P&I uses standard amortization based on loan amount, rate, and term.
+Property tax and insurance are annual figures divided by 12.
+Maintenance, management, and CapEx reserves are typically expressed as percentages of gross monthly income.
+Cash-on-cash return divides annual net cash flow by total cash invested (down payment plus acquisition closing costs).

 Step-by-Step Example